akamsteeg/Pitcher/README.md

 // Throw ArgumentNullException for parameter with a message, when the parameter is null Throw.ArgumentNull.WhenNull(args, nameof(args), "Args is a required parameter");

+// Throw ArgumentNullException for a null or empty string Throw.ArgumentNull.WhenNullOrEmpty(args, nameof(args));

+// Throw ArgumentNullException with a message for a null or empty string Throw.ArgumentNull.WhenNullOrEmpty(args, nameof(args), "Args is a required parameter");

+// Throw ArgumentNullException for a null, empty or whitespace string Throw.ArgumentNull.WhenNullOrWhitespace(args, nameof(args));

+// Throw ArgumentNullException with a message for a null, empty or whitespace string Throw.ArgumentNull.WhenNullOrWhitespace(args, nameof(args), "Args is a required parameter");

+// Throw ArgumentNullException for a null or empty IEnumerable<T>
+Throw.ArgumentNull.WhenNullOrEmpty(new List<string>(), nameof(args));

+// Throw ArgumentNullException with a message for a null or empty IEnumerable<T>
+Throw.ArgumentNull.WhenNullOrEmpty(new List<string>(), nameof(args), "Args is a required parameter");
 ```

 #### ArgumentOutOfRangeException